Adithya35/Library-Management-System-Project-master/README.md

 # Library-Management-System-Project

 A library management system is software that is designed to manage all the functions of a library.
-It helps librarian to maintain the database of new books and the books that are borrowed by members along with their due dates.
+It helps librarian to maintain the database of new books and the books that are borrowed by members along with their due dates .

 ![loading](https://github.com/sudhirkumar85/Library-Management-System-Project/assets/84500245/31d70921-d5ab-4fd7-907f-61e68e28da49)